dward2/BME547/syllabus.md

 All students are expected to adhere to all principles of the [Duke Community Standard](http://www.integrity.duke.edu/standard.html).
-Violations of the Duke Community Standard will be referred immediately to the Office of Student Conduct.
-Please do not hesitate to talk with your instructors about any situations involving academic honor, especially if it is ambiguous what should be done.
+Violations of the Duke Community Standard will be referred immediately to the Office of Student Conduct or the appropriate Graduate School dean.
+Please do not hesitate to talk with your instructor about any situations involving academic honor, especially if it is ambiguous about what should be done.
 More information on the Duke Community Standard, and its practice for this academic year, can be found at
 <https://registrar.duke.edu/university-bulletins/duke-community-standard>.

-If a student is found responsible through the Office of Student Conduct for academic dishonesty on a graded item in this course, the student will receive a zero for that assignment, and the final grade for the course will be reduced by at least one full letter grade.
+For undergraduates, if a student is found responsible through the Office of Student Conduct for academic dishonesty on a graded item in this course, the student will receive a zero for that assignment, and the final grade for the course will be reduced by at least one full letter grade.
 If a student's admitted academic dishonesty is resolved directly through a faculty-student resolution agreement approved by the Office of Student Conduct, the terms of that agreement will dictate the grading response to the assignment at issue.

+For graduate students, the appropriate policies of their graduate school will apply.